OptiRTC/optiiot-vendingtests/README.md

 ## Getting Started

 1. Clone this repository to your local system.
-2. Create your tests in accordance with the [Functional Specification](FunctionalSpec.md)
+2. Create your tests in accordance with the [Functional Specification](FunctionalSpec.md).
-3. Attach a zip file of your complete repository along with your job application
+3. Attach a zip file of your complete repository along with your job application.
-   - Exclude items from zip that are in `.gitignore` such as `node_modules` which we can install with `npm install`
+   - Exclude items from zip that are in `.gitignore` such as `node_modules` which we can install with `npm install`.

 ## How you will be evaluated